 Then I encourage you to shop used clothing stores so as to not break the bank building your new look - and to avoid striking fear in to the heart of your husband when you tell him that you're seeking a new look. *laugh* I've written a detailed post on Becoming a Master Used-Clothing Shopper, where I explain how I shop, when I shop, what I look for, how someone could find their new style, gradually accumulating a very full wardrobe, and how to do it very inexpensively.
 I hope you find that information encouraging and empowering.

 Some basic starting points.
 First look for some staple items for your wardrobe.
 Such as a denim skirt or two, and/or a beige skirt.
 These will initially probably go with many of the shirts or sweaters you already have, so you'll have some outfits right off.
 Later you can look for more fun or unique items if you like.

-If you desire more information on all kinds of aspects of "skirt wearing", such as how to wear your hair, or how to be sure you're warm enough, or what types of things even go together with skirts and dresses, here are some posts I've collected from a couple of blogs I like and have linked to to help you. *smile* One post is called, "She Wears Skirts" - More on the Who, What, Where, When, Why and How of Dressing Modestly; or there is the, "31 Days of Femininity Series".
+If you desire more information on all kinds of aspects of "skirt wearing", such as how to wear your hair, or how to be sure you're warm enough, or what types of things even go together with skirts and dresses, here is a post from a blog I like. *smile* One post is called, "She Wears Skirts" - More on the Who, What, Where, When, Why and How of Dressing Modestly.

 I hope you've been encouraged to see the simplicity, and non-scary truth about making a transition like wearing skirts or dresses exclusively.
 It's really a matter of catching a vision; gaining understanding and ideas yourself, so that you can explain to others if or when it's appropriate, and so that you can be comfortable in your new wardrobe.
 I am so very comfortable in dresses and skirts now I can't imagine ever going back to pants.